Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Results

 The Honeycomb and Kagome configurations [panels (d) and (h)] exhibit phases where the hard-core term dominates and prevents overlap, stabilizing open, high-density structures with high symmetry.
 These lattices are non-Bravais, but present well-defined local environments with uniform coordination numbers.
 Known for appearing in conditions of high frustration, such patterns can be interpreted as triangular lattices of holes, in a way that they minimize the repulsive energy, at the expense of bringing closer a number of particles.
 Finally, Cluster~3, Cluster~3a, and Cluster~4 phases [panels (i)--(l)] represent the higher cluster occupancy regimes explored.
 Their structures reveal triangular intra-cluster order, with the local motif approximately constant as $\rho$ grows.
 In Cluster~3a, the orientation of the clusters is not uniform across the lattice, alternating the direction of the trimers along one primitive direction.
 This highlights a frustration scenario where intra- and inter-cluster interactions are not easily satisfied.

 As discussed previously, cluster anisotropy distorts the lattice, even in the regime when the size of the clusters is relatively small in comparison with the lattice spacing of the cluster lattice.
 This behavior is however much stronger for more elongated clusters, such as when we have dimer phases.
 In Fig.~\ref{fig:angle_minimized}, we explore the behavior of the equilibrium $\theta$ angle for different values of $\ell_C$ and $\rho$, characterizing how close to the triangular case ($\theta = 60^\circ$) the general oblique cluster lattice is for the different cluster phases.
 As can be observed, for the Cluster 3 or 3a phases, where the internal symmetry of the clusters are compatible with the triangular lattice, the lattice angles are very close to $60^\circ$.
 On the other hand, for the Cluster 2 or 2a phases, the distortion is larger and converges very slowly to $60^\circ$ as $ C\rightarrow 0$ ($\ell_C \to \infty$).
-This slow convergence indicate, as mentioned before, that even for quite small clusters the equilibrium cluster lattice is significantly anisotropic.
+This slow convergence indicate, as mentioned before, that even for quite small clusters the equilibrium cluster lattice is significantly anisotropic. {It is worth mentioning that this effect is noticeable in the structure factors of the simulation configurations shown in Fig.~\ref{fig:simu1}, indicating that the trimer phases retains its six-fold rotational symmetry more effectively, whereas in dimer phases this symmetry is typically reduced to two-fold.}